heidisteadman/RPracticePackage/README.md

 library(tidyverse)
 ```

+Downloading this package does not download the data sets onto the user’s
+machine.
+This package contains 2 code objects the user needs to create
+and access the SummarizedExperiment object for each data set.
+First is a
+named list object called identifier_list.
+The second is a function
+called makeObject. identifier_list contains the unique URL identifiers
+for the expression data file and the metadata file.
+Calling each data
+set in the named list returns a vector with these values.
+These values
+are passed to makeObject, which returns the SummarizedExperiment. <br>
+<br> To load the SummarizedExperiment object for a data set included in
+RPracticePackage, the user chooses the name of the data set from the
+identifier_list named list object and passes it to the function
+makeObject.
+This function downloads the data and creates the
+SummarizedExperiment object that is accessible to the user. <br> <br>
 The SummarizedExperiment object for each data set includes 3 matrices.
 The first, which we load as expression_data, is a matrix with the
 samples as columns and genes as rows.
 The Ensembl gene ID is used as the